Alan Gibson (director)

-Alan Gibson (April 28, 1938, London, Ontario, Canada – July 5, 1987, London, UK) was a Canadian director active in British film and television.
+Alan Gibson (April 28, 1938 – July 5, 1987) was a Canadian director active in British film and television.

+Gibson was born in London, Ontario in 1938.
 He was particularly notable in his early years for his work in horror.
 The films he directed include Journey to Midnight (1968), Crescendo (1970), Dracula A.D.
-1972, The Satanic Rites of Dracula (1974), Checkered Flag or Crash (1977), Witness for the Prosecution (1982) and A Woman Called Golda (1982) starring Ingrid Bergman.
+1972, The Satanic Rites of Dracula (1973), Checkered Flag or Crash (1977), Witness for the Prosecution (1982) and A Woman Called Golda (1982) starring Ingrid Bergman.
 His television work includes Eh Joe (1965), The Capone Investment (1974), Churchill and the Generals (1979) and The Charmer (1987).

 Alan Gibson came up with the idea for The Flipside of Dominick Hide (1980), a Play for Today he co-wrote with Jeremy Paul and directed.
 As a child he had overheard his family discussing a recent UFO report and thought to himself: "Since there had been sightings of flying saucers recorded throughout history, it occurred to me that they were man-made machines, time machines from the future".
 The two men collaborated again on its sequel Another Flip for Dominick (1982).
-"The Flipside of Dominick" Hide attained viewing figures of 5.3 million and a reaction index of 75 – compared to an average Play for Today score of 59.
+"The Flipside of Dominick" Hide attained viewing figures of 5.3 million and a reaction index of 75, compared to an average Play for Today score of 59.
 The Radio Times letter editor claimed that "No other single new BBC TV play in 1980 attracted so much correspondence" – highlighting the public's affection for the show.

+Gibson died in London, UK, in 1987, at age 49.